mozzius/arbitra/docs/Arbitra - Technical Solution.md

 However, since we need to do the first part again when we receive a ping as a reply, I decided to split it up into two functions, one which adds it to `connections.json`, and the other which replies with the ping. `pgreply()` adds the IP to `connections.json`, and `pg()` calls `pgreply()` and then returns the reply message.

 First, I created `pgreply()`.
 First, it creates the object which it will store later on.
-Then, it
+Then, it gets all the connections using the `getAll()` function I made.
+It then iterates through the connections, and sets `repeat` to `true` if the IP that sent the message is already in connections.
+If `repeat` is false, meaning that it is not already connected to that node, then it appends the `store` object, which contains the IP and whether or not the node wants to be advertised.

 ```javascript
 function pgreply(msg,ip) {